1977 Encino helicopter crash: Accident

 The Bell 206 JetRanger was operating under Federal Aviation Regulation Part 91 on a noncommercial flight and departed Hollywood Burbank Airport in Burbank on the morning of August 1, 1977, to provide aerial coverage and record video after a wildfire in Santa Barbara, 86 nmi to the west.
 At approximately 12:25 pm PDT, Powers contacted KNBC and stated he had completed gathering footage, was returning to Burbank, and believed he had enough fuel for the return trip.
 A few minutes later, Powers radioed the control tower at Van Nuys Airport requesting clearance to land there due to low fuel; permission was granted, but the aircraft failed to arrive.

 The helicopter was now at 800 ft above ground level (AGL) and almost out of fuel.
 Realizing he would not make the airport, Powers began searching for a spot to land in the heavily built-up area.
 At 12:35 pm, Powers pointed the aircraft towards the Sepulveda Dam Recreational Area and prepared to auto-rotate down to an open area.
 The Bell 206 has superior autorotation characteristics, but as he descended, it is surmised that Powers saw a group of teenagers playing on a baseball diamond and made an abrupt maneuver to avoid them.
 Powers' last radio transmission was "TV four just lost –".
 At approximately 50 ft AGL, the tail rotor fell off and Powers was ejected from the helicopter.
 At 12:36 pm, the aircraft hit the ground about 50 yd from where the boys were playing, gouged a trench 20 ft long in the earth, and flipped upside-down.
-Powers and Spears were both killed, but nobody on the ground was hurt.
+Powers and Spears were both killed, but nobody on the ground was injured.